gidonbauer/FluidSolver/README.md

 $ make
 $ ./FluidSolver
 ```
-The output is written into `output` in VTK-format and can be instpected with Paraview.
+The output is written into `output` in VTK-format and can be inspected with Paraview.

 ## Dependencies